 However, you will be legally obligated to update the amount with further deposits if the child actor’s earnings increase for any reason over the course of production.
 For that reason, you may prefer to make the deposits on a paycheck to paycheck basis, in step with your regular payroll.
 Either way, you’ll need to communicate directly with the bank to let them know these payments are being made in accordance with the Coogan Law.

-However, if your production is working with a payroll company, the majority of the work will fall on their shoulders, not yours, dramatically simplifying your relationship to the child actor’s Coogan Account and to the Coogan Law in general.
+However, if your production is working with a payroll company, the majority of the work will fall on their shoulders, dramatically simplifying your relationship to the child actor’s Coogan Account and to the Coogan Law in general.

 Obviously, the most basic step will be to provide your payroll company with your child actor’s Coogan Account information, but there may be additional steps or paperwork to take care of that vary from company to company.
 For instance, you may need to have your child actor’s parents or legal guardian sign a separate Coogan Account Direct Deposit Agreement for your payroll company’s records.